ruanyf/react-demos/README.md

 This is a collection of simple demos of React.js.

 These demos are purposely written in a simple and clear style.
-You will easily learn React.js the powerful library from them.
+You will find no difficulty in following them to learn the powerful library.

-## Demo Index
+## Index

 1. Render JSX
 2. Use JavaScript in JSX